mukaz4god/Kioptrix-Box-Gain-Root-Access/README.md

 <img width="720" alt="image" src="https://user-images.githubusercontent.com/5961735/230749972-816a299d-d518-4599-ac54-873f61825b8d.png">

-We discover the name of the vulnerability which is tanns2open and also find a Rapid7 exploit which we are going to use to exploit that target
+We discover the name of the vulnerability which is trans2open and also find a Rapid7 exploit which we are going to use to exploit the target vulnerability.

 <img width="720" alt="image" src="https://user-images.githubusercontent.com/5961735/230750055-337225a5-345f-4cc9-b8b7-abf319d8cc37.png">